-- Large conductive surface area: The traditional method of installing a DC ground connection is to have an earth rod and drive this into the ground.
-Earth rods may be anywhere between a metre or a little more up to 2 metres.
-The longer rods can be difficult to drive into the ground if done manually, but this can nevertheless be achieved.
+Large conductive surface area: The traditional method of installing a DC ground connection is to have an earth rod or several earth rods and drive these into the ground.

 An alternative or additional approach can be to bury discarded or surplus metal into the ground.
 Copper sheet or sheets of other metals can have a large surface area which can make good contact with the ground.

 A combination of both methods may be suitable to adopt to provide the greatest contact area with the ground.